Arrenval/Yet-Another-Addon/README.md

 # Yet Another Addon
 This is a Blender add-on which aims to give various tools to aid in XIV Modding workflows.
 Some of its features are:
 * Fix for transparent meshes made in Blender.
+* Native support for XIV Model import/export.
 * XIV .pose and scaling import.
 * File export with ability to retain XIV specific properties.
 * Penumbra compatible modpackaging.

-A more extensive overview of the features can be found [here](https://docs.google.com/document/d/1WRKKUZZsAzDOTpt6F7iJkN8TDvwDBm0s0Z4DHdWqT_o/edit?usp=sharing), as well as the compatible YAB+ Devkit.
+A more extensive overview of the features can be found [here](https://github.com/Arrenval/Yet-Another-Addon/wiki), as well as the compatible YAB+ Devkit.

 You'll find most of the features under the "XIV Kit" tab in the 3D Viewport.